sandhawke/webgram-sessions/README.md

 Note that conn.sessionData is the same shared object when multiple connections are made with the same sessionID, as will happen if you connect in multiple windows of the same browser.  conn.save() emits
-$saved which can be used to be notified about changes.
+$save which can be used to be notified about changes.

 Some fields in sessionData are maintainted by the system: